The Voyeur (1994 film): Plot

-In Rome, Dodo is a university lecturer taking a class in French literature.
-Also in the apartment is his bedridden father Alberto, whose nurse Fausta looks after his medical and sexual needs.
-The withdrawn Dodo does not respond to her provocative behaviour and is repelled by the rampant sexuality of his father.
-Part of his trouble is that he was too close to his now dead mother, who not only had to meet her husband's needs but also had to share him with countless other women.
-But his main problem is that his beautiful and sexy wife Silvia, who breezed into his quiet studious life, has vanished with another man.
+In Rome, Dodo is a university lecturer teaching French literature.
+He lives with his bedridden father Alberto, whose nurse Fausta attends to his medical and sexual needs.
+Withdrawn, Dodo is unmoved by Fausta's provocative behaviour and repelled by his father's rampant sexuality.
+He had been particularly close to his now-dead mother, who not only catered to her husband's needs but also had to share him with countless other women.
+His chief preoccupation, however, is his beautiful and sexually confident wife Silvia, who has disappeared with another man.

-After a class, an African girl called Pascasie asks him back to her flat and strips off, inviting him to photograph her.
-When her flatmate comes home, after an initial spat over the presence of a strange man, the two girls start making love.
-Dodo, always the observer and not the participant, leaves them to it.
-Increasingly, he fantasises about the absent Silvia and about the sex lives of his parents.
-One night there is a mystery woman in his father's bedroom and in the morning Fausta says it must have been Silvia, because she still has a door key.
-Then, all of a sudden, Silvia says she wants to come back to the apartment.
+After a class, an African student, Pascasie, invites Dodo to her flat, where she strips and asks him to photograph her.
+When her flatmate returns, she initially objects to the presence of a strange man, but the two girls begin making love.
+As usual, Dodo remains an observer rather than a participant and leaves them alone.
+He increasingly fantasises about Silvia and about his parents' sexual relationship.
+One night, he sees a mysterious woman in his father's bedroom.
+The following morning, Fausta suggests that she was Silvia, noting that Silvia still has a key to the apartment.
+Soon afterwards, Silvia unexpectedly announces that she wants to return.